Frequently Asked Questions

 Who can benefit from the program?

 We serve a wide range of students in both age and skill level!
-Our Milan method inspired program creates a strong foundation for literacy and life-long learning for new and emerging readers and those who have experienced long-term difficulties with reading.
+Our structured literacy program program creates a strong foundation for literacy and life-long learning for new and emerging readers and those who have experienced long-term difficulties with reading.

 Is this program a good fit for my child?